 A symbol of hospitality

-If you are invited to someone’s home in Portugal, chances are that there will be a plate of Pastel de nata on the table.
+If you're invited to someone's home in Portugal, chances are there's a bowl of Pastel de nata on the table.
 Offering these sweet treats is a sign of hospitality and warmth.
-They bring people together, whether it is at a family gathering, a party, or just a nice coffee date.
+They bring people together, whether it's a family gathering, a party, or just a casual coffee date.

 -